 On an ongoing basis, Vhi Insurance determines the appropriate amount and composition of its capital in line with its risk profile and performance objectives.
-In order to support this objective a Medium Term Capital Plan is prepared on an annual basis.
+In order to support this objective a Medium-Term Capital Plan is prepared on an annual basis.

-Vhi Insurance's capital coverage at year end 2022, as measured under the Solvency II Solvency Capital Requirement, is within the risk appetite range for Vhi Insurance and comfortably exceeds the minimum requirement under Solvency II.
+Vhi Insurance's capital coverage at year end 2023, as measured under the Solvency II Solvency Capital Requirement, is within the risk appetite range for Vhi Insurance and comfortably exceeds the minimum requirement under Solvency II.

-At 31 December 2022, the Solvency ratio was 197% (2021: 214%).
-Vhi Insurance had Eligible Own Funds of €719,893k (2021: €756,660k), comprising Tier 1 funds of accumulated insurance underwriting profits of €714,893k (2021: €751,660k) and €5,000k (2021: €5,000k) in equity.
-The decrease in Tier 1 own funds is due to general business performance and payment of a €30,000k dividend to its parent company, Vhi Group DAC.
+At 31 December 2023, the Solvency ratio was 175% (2022: 197%).
+Vhi Insurance had Eligible Own Funds of €640.1m (2022: €719.9m), comprising Tier 1 funds of accumulated insurance underwriting profits of €635.1m (2022: €714.9m) and €5.0m (2022: €5.0m) in equity.